Vikaspogu/blog/content/blog/slack-bot/index.md

 +++
 date = 2020-07-04
-title = "Slack bot with Nodejs" description = "Building a slack bot using bolt library in Nodejs" slug = "nodejs-slack-bot" tags = ["slack-bot", "nodejs"] categories = [] externalLink = "" series = []
+title = "Slack bot with Nodejs" description = "Building a slack bot using bolt library in NodeJS" slug = "nodejs-slack-bot" tags = ["slack-bot", "NodeJS"] categories = [] externalLink = "" series = []
 socialShare=true
 +++

-Build your own personal slack bot in few steps.
-In this post we'll navigate through process of creating the bot.
+Build your slack bot in a few steps.
+In this post, we'll navigate the process of creating the bot.

 ## Slack setup

-First create a slack [workspace](https://slack.com/intl/en-ng/create#email)
+First, create a slack [workspace](https://slack.com/intl/en-ng/create#email)

 - Give your workspace a name